 Maurice Cockrill RA (1936-2013) was Keeper of the Royal Academy Schools from 2005-2011.
 This was the apogee of a long and varied teaching career, which extended from 1967 to the present and included many prestigious institutions such as the Royal College of Art, the Slade and St. Martin’s School of Art.

-Cockrill has changed his style several times over the course of his career, and is now working in an increasingly abstract style, ‘Not that I won’t change again if it’s the right thing.
+Cockrill changed his style several times over the course of his career, working in an increasingly abstract style, ‘Not that I won’t change again if it’s the right thing.
 I’m certainly not one of those artists who finds a look early on sticks to it, perhaps nervous that collectors of fans might turn against them.
 Early on I did precise, photorealist things.
 And I used to stand there, photo in one hand, No 6 sable brush in the other, making tiny marks and thinking, “This just isn’t me”.
 I realised I needed a more direct, physical involvement with what I was doing’.

 Though Cockrill’s late works may appear abstract, Cockrill insisted ‘Every picture is about something, even if I only find the title after I’ve finished.
 His recent canvases are built up with layers of bold contrasting colours, often juxtaposing organic circular shapes with cutting vertical lines.
 He was born in Hartlepool in 1936, and grew up in and around Liverpool and the North-west.
 He studied at Wrexham School of Art and the University of Reading (1960-64).